sgmurphy/wordpress-plugins/woo-smart-quick-view/readme.txt

 - Premium: Add to Cart button can function as a single page or the archive page
 - Premium: Customizable the visibility and text for View Product Details button
 - Premium: Lifetime update and dedicated support

-= Translators =

-Available languages: English (Default), German, Vietnamese

-If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress") to [us](https://wpclever.net/contact?utm_source=pot&utm_medium=woosq&utm_campaign=wporg "WPClever.net") so we can bundle it into WPC Smart Quick View.

 = Need more features? =